Zimbabwe's new leader appoints Cabinet; ruling party favored

 The list of Cabinet picks makes no mention of vice presidents.

-For some Zimbabweans who had hoped that the new leader would make the Cabinet more inclusive, Thursday night's announcement was seen as a disappointment.
+For some Zimbabweans who had hoped that the new leader would make the Cabinet more inclusive, Thursday night's announcement was seen as a disappointment after they had cheered the military's takeover and backed the ruling party's impeachment efforts.

-Lawyer Alex Magaisa tweeted a photo of Mugabe and his wife, Grace, laughing with the words "When they saw the new Cabinet."
+Lawyer Alex Magaisa tweeted a recent photo of Mugabe and his wife laughing with the words "When they saw the new Cabinet."
 Former finance minister Tendai Biti tweeted: "The honey moon is over even before it had begun.
 What a shame.
 What a missed opportunity."

 Associated Press writer Christopher Torchia in Harare contributed.